gerardsegismundo/E-File-Provider-Search/README.md

 # IRS Project

-This is an application that requests a list of tax return preparers from the IRS, based on a user-provided zip code (e.g., 93036) and state.
+This application fetches a list of tax return preparers from the IRS, based on a user-provided zip code (e.g., 93036) and state.

 The IRS website is available [here](http://www.irs.gov/uac/Authorized-IRS-e-file-Providers-for-Individuals).